In a world ruined by a magic war, its only salvation may come from a hero from its past...

 “I never knew that.”
 Damacus put his hand on one of the cars.
 “When I went to schools in Eden, they never spoke much about the Magi war.
 Although, I always thought something was wrong when she put the seals on our body and forced us to live in an isolated area, away from the normal humans.”
 He looked at himself in the mirror of the car.
 “I suppose I was too young to fully understand.”

 “I was as well.
 But it dawns on you rather quickly what we are.
-How superior we are to normal humans, and the fear that it inspires.”
+How superior we are too normal humans and the fear that it inspires.”
 She stopped as a group of men approached them.
 “We have company.”
-She noticed the torn armor and way they approached.
+She noticed the torn armor and the way they approached.
 “They aren’t part of Eden’s army.
 Must be raiders that live in the wastes.”

 “They are armed with guns.
 Do you think they are magi?”
 Damacus looked at her.